1curtislee/bamazon/README.md

 ### Bamazon is a simple database application that updates stock quantity based on user input.

-Using node.js to run the bamazonCustomer.js file uses process.argv[2] as the item ID and process.argv[3] as the desired quantity.
+Use node.js to run the bamazonCustomer.js file. process.argv[2] is the item ID and process.argv[3] as the desired quantity.

 ### Example command:
 `node bamazonCustomer 1 12`